 Develop a responsive web application.
 The layout of forms and pages in a responsive web application will adjust automatically to fit the screen of the device being used.
 A bespoke CRM system should work across a range of devices - even on mobile phones.

 Consider open source first.
 The arguments for this are:

 - It saves you money - no licensing costs and cheaper hosting;

 - Development can be faster - there are lots of free, open source software libraries that your developers can use to build in features (eg. chart.js for high quality charts and dashboards).

-Keep reporting simple and don’t reinvent the wheel.
-Reporting is really important - you’re collecting data so you can do something useful with it - but don’t invest a huge amount of time and budget on building tools for manipulating data inside your CRM system.
-Instead you should:
+Keep reporting simple.
+Reporting is important - you’re collecting data so you can do something useful with it - but don’t invest a huge amount of time and budget on building tools for manipulating data inside your CRM system.
+Instead: